rozlynboutin/microbiome_helper/CBW-2016-Metagenomics-Functional-Tutorial.md

     scons -j 4

 A bunch of messages will pass on your screen and it should finish in ~2 minutes.
 All of the output is contained in the “humann-0.99/output” directory.
 To see a list of them type:

     ls output

-A bunch of messages will pass on your screen as this command runs.
-All of the output is contained in the “/home/shared/humann-0.99/output” directory.
-To see a list of them, once the job is done, type:

-    ls output